TimMorency/openshift-tomcat-quickstart/README.md

 applications (including the sample applications provided by Tomcat) can be deleted from that folder so they will no longer be deployed.

-The default managing account is tomcat/openshift; this can be changed by altering the diy/tomcat/conf/tomcat-users.xml file, committing the change within your secure OpenShift Git account and issuing another <code>git push</code>.
+The default managing account is tomcat/openshift; this can, and should, be changed by altering the diy/tomcat/conf/tomcat-users.xml file, committing the change within your secure OpenShift Git account and issuing another <code>git push</code>.